torproject/onionbalance/docs/design.md

   attacker does not control all of the responsible HSDirs this attack can be mitigated by not accepting descriptors with a timestamp older than the most recently retrieved descriptor.
+  This attack is very hard to mount, since the set of responsible HSDirs [changes at each time period][hashring].
-* The management server may also retrieve an old instance descriptor as a result of churn in the DHT.
+* [To be confirmed]: the management server may also retrieve an old instance descriptor as a result of churn in the DHT.
 The management server may attempt to fetch the instance descriptor from a different set of HSDirs than the instance published to.
 * An onion service instance may rapidly rotate its introduction point circuits when subjected to a Denial of Service attack.
 An introduction point circuit is closed by the onion service when it has received `max_introductions` for